NatLabs/ZenDB/zendb-doc.md

 ```

 ### Schema Constraints
 Schema constraints allow you to define rules and restrictions on the values stored in your collections.
-These constraints are specified in the `schemaConstraints` field when creating a collection and are automatically enforced during insert and update operations.
+These constraints are specified in the `schema_constraints` field when creating a collection and are automatically enforced during insert and update operations.

 #### Collection-Level Constraints
 | Constraint          | Description                                                                       | Supported Types  | Example                                              |